niftools/blender_niftools_addon/docs/user/features/collisions/collisions.rst

 #.
 Create a second mesh-object to represent our collision object, a primitive cylinder(prim-cylinder) is recommended.

 #.
-Select the second newly created prim-cylinder, rename it appropriately, eg. 'CollisionCapsule' via the Object panel.
+Rename the prim-cylinder via the Object panel, eg. 'CollisionCapsule'.

 #.
 Scale the collision cube 'CollisionBox' to the size wanted.